List of Superman & Lois characters: John Henry Irons

 In season four, John Henry Irons and Natalie are recalled by Sam Lane to assist with the DOD and help fight Doomsday.
 In addition, they are given the services of Squad K. Neither John or Natalie were able to take down Doomsday with their weaponry.
-After Sam was killed by Doomsday, John takes Sam's body to the Fortress of Solitude so that Lara's A.I. can put Sam's heart that was enhanced by the serum that was used for Peia Mannheim in Superman before it wears off.
-After Superman is revived and saves Jonathan from Hacksaw Kronick, Clark told Lois that he had John pick up Hacksaw and remand him to DOD custody.
-After Otis Grisham was placed in DOD custody, Clark mentioned to Lois that John has not gotten Otis to crack yet.
-After mentioning that Otis was found dead in his cell, John does a scan on Clark and finds that Sam's heart is slowly causing Clark to lose his powers.
-His armor is later hacked and stolen by Milton Fine, but John was saved by Superman.
-During Superman's fight with Doomsday and Lex, John was told by Amanda McCoy on where he can find Milton.
-He led a DOD team into raiding Milton's hideout and getting him to shut down the signal preventing Lois' broadcast.
+John leads a DOD team into raiding Milton's hideout and getting him to shut down the signal preventing Lois' broadcast.
 One year later following Lex's defeat, John and Lana got married.
 He later makes a new suit complete with a cape as he joins Superman in his crimefighting.